-Where the allocation of collateral by reference to a basket will be known in time to report by T+1 but a party wishes to report the loan data as soon as possible, although before the collateral allocation is known, the party can, if it wishes, send a report with field 2.96 = NTAV as soon as it is ready to report the loan data and subsequently send a collateral update that lists the collateral allocation at any time up to and including S+1.
+Where the allocation of collateral by reference to a tri-party basket will be known in time to report by T+1 but a party wishes to report the loan data as soon as possible, although and before the collateral allocation is known, the party can, if it wishes, is allowed to send a report with field 2.96 = NTAV as soon as it is ready to report the loan data and subsequently send a collateral update that lists the collateral allocation at any time up to and including S+1.
+If the collateral basket has an ISIN issued by a national numbering agency, that ISIN should be reported in field.
+If not, field 2.96 = NTAV.